How to Fix Core Web Vitals on WordPress Sites

 Largest Contentful Paint (LCP)

-Largest Contentful Paint (LCP) refers to the time it takes for the largest element on the screen to load.
-Typically this is an image, but it may also be video content, audio content, or a sizeable piece of text.
+Largest Contentful Paint (LCP) measures loading performance.
+It refers to the time it takes for the most significant element on the screen to load.
+Typically, this is an image, but it may also be video content, audio content, or a sizable piece of text.

 The idea behind LCP is that the largest element makes the most significant impression on a user.
-Therefore, when it loads, users also have the impression that the entire page is.
+Therefore, when it loads, users also believe the entire page is.

-If your LCP is under 2.5 seconds, you’ll receive a ‘good’ score on this portion of the Core Web Vitals assessment.
-On the contrary, if it’s under 4 seconds, you’ll earn an okay score.
+If your LCP is under 2.5 seconds, you’ll receive a “good” score on this portion of the Core Web Vitals assessment.
+On the contrary, if it’s between 2.5 and 4 seconds, you’ll earn a “needs improvement” score.
+Faster LCP times indicate a better page experience for users as they can quickly access the primary content.

 First Input Delay (FID)

-First Input Delay (FID) is the time it takes for a page to respond to the user’s first input.
-So let’s say a button has already been painted on a page, a user clicks on it, but nothing happens because the button is not yet functional — that’s First Input Delay.
+First Input Delay (FID) gauges interactivity.
+It is the time it takes for a page to respond to the user’s first input.
+So let’s say a button has already been painted on a page, and a user clicks on it, but nothing happens because the button is not yet functional — that’s the First Input Delay.

-Google is prepared to tolerate the delays of 100 ms for a good score and 300 ms for an okay score.
+Google is prepared to tolerate delays of 100 milliseconds on an excellent score and 300 milliseconds for an okay score, ensuring users aren’t kept waiting after interacting.

-Lastly, cumulative layout shift (CLS) occurs when page content moves around after it’s been painted on a page.
-You can calculate CLS by multiplying the screen share that's been affected by the distance the content has traveled.
+Lastly, cumulative layout shift (CLS) evaluates visual stability, measuring how often users experience unexpected layout shifts as content moves around after it’s been painted on a page.
+You can calculate CLS by multiplying the screen share affected by the distance the content has traveled.

-A good CLS score is under 0.1 and an okay score is under 0.25.
+A good CLS score is under 0.1, and an okay score is under 0.25 — a lower CLS suggests a more stable visual page experience.

 How do you measure Core Web Vitals on your WordPress site?